erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 ## Sizing of CMGs

 Once again Leve et al. provide a good overview regarding the sizing of spacecraft CMG [@LeveSpacecraftMomentumControl2015].
-For terrestrial systems the literature is quite barren, but in their paper on a wearable SPCMG Chiu et al. do detail their sizing process [@ChiuDesignWearableScissoredPair2014].
+For terrestrial systems the literature is quite barren, but in their paper on a wearable SPCMG Chiu et al. detail their sizing process [@ChiuDesignWearableScissoredPair2014].
 Generally speaking though, we can note that the main characteristics of a CMG array are the torque it can produce (Nm), the agility of the torque production i.e. its acceleration (Nm/s) and then the amount of torque it can sustain i.e. its momentum envelope (Nms).
 The magnitude of these requirements of course depends on the application for which the CMGs are being sized.
 This application will also pose constraints regarding torque accuracy, weight, size, vibrations and power consumption.